shtatiana/dockerweb_4/README.md

 # dockerweb_3

-* Practice 3 with counter in SQLite DB
+* Practice 4 with counter in redis DB